sjp38/linux/Documentation/mm/process_addrs.rst

 	  compiler might, in practice, eliminate any code relating to missing ones.

-There are free key operations typically performed on page tables:
+There are four key operations typically performed on page tables:

 1. **Traversing** page tables - Simply reading page tables in order to traverse them.
 This only requires that the VMA is kept stable, so a lock which